 We tried to absorb the room and go with it, but we decided it wasn’t up to our standards and decided to check out and go home.

-Well, that’s not exactly the perfect honeymoon.
+So many things can go wrong on your honeymoon.
 Collins told an employee that he and his wife had an “emergency” and needed to check out.

 “We were told we would owe about $580,” he says.”We just wanted to leave.”

 Here’s where things get a little complicated.
 Collins says the hotel charged him not only for the rest of his stay but also for services he ordered, but never received.
 In all, the Inn billed his credit card $1,020 — three nights at $269, plus amenities.

 I reviewed the emails between Collins and the Inn’s owner, in which they each parsed the hotel’s refund policy to their own ends.
 I thought it would be best to hear the Hideaway’s position on this guest.

 Here’s how Hideaway Inn’s owner, Debbie Miller, responded:

 RE – Booked their stay within our cancellation period from February.
 We TRIED to help them out ! by moving their reservation FROM February without any penalty.
 They Cancelled the original reservation the day before.
 Said they had an EMERGENCY THEN.

 They knew the cancellation policy before staying.
 Several Email Confirmations, including a confirmation 3 days prior to staying.

 Thus they came early over 2 hours before check in (without any extra early check in fees) and stayed over 1 hour, then checked out.
 ONLY after calling the front desk repeated asking about the cancellation policy.
 AT NO time did they share what the EMERGENCY was.

 They told the Chef that they knew of an emergency in a phone call after the day they were here.. but what they did not do, was ACT like it was a TRUE emergency.
 We have been in business for over 24 years, actually 25 years as of February, 2015.